Sub-Gaussian distribution: Properties

 Theorem.
 Let $X$ be a subgaussian random variable with mean zero.
 If all zeros of its characteristic function are real, then $X$ is strictly subgaussian.

 Corollary.
-If $X_1, \dots, X_n$ are independent and strictly subgaussian, then any linear sum of them is strictly subgaussian.
+If $X_1, \ldots, X_n$ are independent and strictly subgaussian, then any linear sum of them is strictly subgaussian.

 Examples

 By calculating the characteristic functions, we can show that some distributions are strictly subgaussian: symmetric uniform distribution, symmetric Bernoulli distribution.

 Since a symmetric uniform distribution is strictly subgaussian, its convolution with itself is strictly subgaussian.
 That is, the symmetric triangular distribution is strictly subgaussian.

 Since the symmetric Bernoulli distribution is strictly subgaussian, any symmetric Binomial distribution is strictly subgaussian.